Workers Compensation for Temporary Workers

 Leased, loaned and temporary workers – just like any employee – are entitled to Workers Compensation under California Law.
 But if a temporary employee is injured on the job, it can be confusing for the temp worker to determine WHO is responsible for the Workers Comp: the Temp (Leasing) Agency OR the company where the temporary employee performed services.

-On September 28, 2014, Governor Brown signed a very progressive law that requires companies (of 25 employees or more) who use workers provided by staffing agencies to “share with a labor contractor all civil legal responsibility and civil liability the provision of workers’ compensation insurance.”
+In September of 2014, California’s then Governor Jerry Brown signed a very progressive law that requires companies (of 25 employees or more) who use workers provided by staffing agencies to “share with a labor contractor all civil legal responsibility and civil liability the provision of workers’ compensation insurance.”

 In other words, in California, temporary employees leased to an employer (of 25 employees or more) through a temp agency are covered by BOTH the employer AND the temp agency.
 This is a big improvement over most other states where EITHER the company you did the work for, OR the agency has to provide workers’ compensation coverage – but not both.